smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

     librt.so.1 => /lib/x86_64-linux-gnu/librt.so.1 (0x00007fb77bcee000)
     libcrypt.so.1 => /lib/x86_64-linux-gnu/libcrypt.so.1 (0x00007fb77b882000)
 ```
-These libraries should be ported and pre-installed on the distribution of the target platform before running SDL.
+These libraries should be ported and pre-installed on the distributed target platform before running SDL.

 #### Modify Utils component

-Utils component will be affected with porting SDL to new platforms.
+Utils component will be affected by modification of SDL Core to providing ability to pass SDLC certification.
 Utils component provides all SDL layers platform agnostic interface for communication with the operation system:
- - file system operations
+ - file system operations;
- - threads and sync primitives
+ - threads and sync primitives;
- - timers
+ - timers;
- - logging
+ - logging;
- - system resource collecting
+ - system resource collecting.
- - ...

-### Provide Ability for automated testing
+### Provide ability for automated testing

 Existing automated testing tool [sdl_atf](https://github.com/smartdevicelink/sdl_atf) and
 [scripts](https://github.com/smartdevicelink/sdl_atf_test_scripts)
-should be used for checking SDL functionality on the new platform.
+should be used for checking SDL functionality on the new platforms.

-#### Modification in sdl_atf
+#### Modifications in ATF

-sdl_atf tool should be executed on host workstation, but SDL will be executed on remote virtual workstation.
+sdl_atf tool should be executed on host workstation, but SDL will be ran on remote virtual workstation.

 For support remote automated testing of SDL, the following proposal should be implemented: https://github.com/LuxoftAKutsan/sdl_evolution/blob/remote_atf_proxy/proposals/nnnn-remote_atf_testing.md

-#### Modification in test scripts
+#### Modifications in the test scripts

 Some scripts should be modified to use SDL on remote workstation.
 All operations with SDL files ( hmi_capabilities, preloaded_pt, etc ...) should be covered with wrappers that support either local or remote execution.